lan-ensad/intimations/readme.md

 ![full](img/_3d/01.png)
 ![combine](img/_3d/_combine.jpg)

-You can found all details and print parts in the *3d/* folder.
+You can find all details and print parts in the *3d/* folder.

 ### electronics

 **All firmeware available in *firmeware/< shield >* folder**\
-**All shematics and gerber available in *pcb/mhk* folder in KiCad project format**
+**All schematics and gerber available in *pcb/mhk* folder in KiCad project format**

 components :
 - Global: